dagerst/Rasterio-Tutorial-Workbook/Tutorial_a.md

     treecover_reprojected = 'TCC_2021.tif'
     census_prj = 'census_nad_83.shp'

+Below line of code sets a variable called *dst_crs* which is equal to the EPSG code of the destination reprojection which is NAD1983, State Plane US PA South

     dst_crs = 2272
-    #dst_crs equals the EPSG code for destionation reprojection which is NAD1983, State Plane US PA South

 *Script Sections are Out of Order for Easy Explanation and Exercise Purposes*